andreaminio/HaploSync/manual/Install.md

 ## Setup custom paths (Optional)

-If you want to use tool installations that are not accessible directly in your `$PATH` you can configure the tool for use in custom paths.
+If you want to use compatible tool installations that are not accessible directly in your `$PATH` you can configure the tool for use in custom paths.

 If you set up a virtual environment using conda and installed a local version of the tools, you don’t need to customise: